JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating Symmetric Spell Checker
 You can evaluate this spell checker either training an annotator or using a pretrained model.
+- trainFile: A corpus of documents with with correctly spell words.
+- testFile: A corpus of documents with misspell words.
+- groundTruthFile: The same corpus used on *testFile* but with correctly spell words.

 **Example for annotator:**